Nourish. Regenerate. Empower.

 Growing Our Indigenous Seed Bank

-We are expanding the indigenous seed bank originally established by RUCID, with a renewed focus on preserving traditional seeds, medicinal plants, and local biodiversity.
-We collect and multiply seeds brought in by local farmersand by the students who attend the RUCID Organic Agriculture College from across Uganda.
+We collect and multiply seeds brought in by local farmers and by the students who attend the RUCID College from across Uganda.

-Through community-led research, we identify and document indigenous varieties, and when needed, send them to labs for nutritional testing and official recognition.
-This helps validate and reintroduce forgotten foods into local diets.
-The BODY&SOIL seed bank is open to all farmers free of charge—in exchange for multiplying the seeds and contributing to a shared, regenerative future.
+Througg research, we identify and document indigenous varieties, and are creating a digital archive for open source use.
+The seed bank is open to all farmers and schools free of charge—in exchange for multiplying the seeds and contributing to a shared, regenerative future.

 From Fields to Homes: Nurturing Knowledge, Growing Communities